greymd/tmux-xpanes/man/man.md

 ### [Pipe mode] Inside of tmux session & Accepting standard input.

-When the tmux is already being opened and `xpanes` command is executed on the tmux (which means Normal mode2).
-In addition, when the command is accepting standard input ( the command followed by any other commands and pipe `|`), the command's behavior will be special one called "Pipe mode".
+When the tmux is already being opened and `xpanes` command is executed on the tmux (Normal mode2)and the command is accepting standard input ( the command followed by any other commands and pipe `|`), the command's behavior will be special one called "Pipe mode".
 Then, `xpanes` behaves like UNIX `xargs(1)`.

 Pipe mode has two features.